 Council has established a table of pricing statements relative to the services conducted by Council and these are used in determining the fee or charge to be applied.
-These are outlined in the draft 2023/24 Fees and Charges.
+These are outlined in the 2024/25 Fees and Charges.

 6. STATEMENT OF THE AMOUNTS OR RATES TO BE CHARGED FOR THE CARRYING OUT BY COUNCIL OF WORK ON PRIVATE LAND